Our Team

 Bill is a registered professional engineer in 32 States and has extensive environmental regulatory compliance experience related to water and waste issues.
 He has more than 25 years experience preparing permit applications, solving client environmental challenges, and developing SPCC Plans, Facility Response Plans, Storm Water permitting, Storm Water Pollution Prevention Planning, Hazardous Material & Waste Management Plans, Pollution Prevention Plans, and Waste Analysis Plans.

-John Kumm is a registered Professional Engineer (PE), Board Certified in Air Pollution Control (BCEE), a Certified Energy Manager (CEM), and a LEED Accredited Professional.
-He has over 36 years of broad ranging experience including industrial plant operations; project management; and environmental consulting.
+is a registered Professional Engineer (PE), Board Certified in Air Pollution Control (BCEE), a Certified Climate Change Professional, a Certified Energy Manager (CEM), and a LEED Accredited Professional.
+He has over 40 years of broad ranging experience including industrial plant operations and EH&S management; project management; and environmental consulting.
 John holds a B.S. in Chemical Engineering and an M.S. in Engineering Management from the University of Maryland, and an M.E. and Post-Master’s Advanced Certificate in Environmental Engineering from Johns Hopkins University.
-He is currently a Senior Engineer and Senior Project Manager with EA Engineering, Science, and Technology, Inc., PBC, where he specializes in supporting private and public-sector clients with complex air pollution control, regulatory compliance management, and energy management projects.
+He is currently a Senior Engineer/Senior Project Manager and Technical Chief of Environmental, Health, Safety & Sustainability with EA Engineering, Science, and Technology, Inc., PBC.

 David started his environmental consulting career with the US Army at the US Army Yuma Proving Ground (YPG).
 He has extensive experience preparing NEPA documents for Navy and Marine Corps installations within the Naval Facilities Engineering Command (NAVFAC) Southwest AOR.
 He was the Program Manager for Ecology and Environment’s NAVFAC Southwest NEPA contract.
 David also worked extensively on NEPA documents for the Bureau of Land Management (BLM) in California and Nevada.
 David served as the Planning and Environmental Coordinator for the BLM Tucson Field Office.
 His primary focus was on preparation of the San Pedro Riparian National Conservation Area (SPRNCA) Resource Management Plan and Environmental Impact Statement (RMP/EIS).
 More recently David has been involved in preparing NEPA documents for the US Bureau of Reclamation (Reclamation) and the Bureau of Indian Affairs (BIA) for projects located on the Navajo Nation in Northern New Mexico.
 David is currently working on National Park Service (NPS) Pre-NEPA and EA at Joshua Tree National Park.
 Mr. McIntyre is also managing two Environmental Impact Reports (EIRs) under the California Environmental Quality Act (CEQA) for Imperial County, CA.